-If you don’t have a web designer in-house, you may want to partner with an agency who can help you design a more responsive website.
+If you don’t have a web designer in-house, you may want to partner with an agency that can help you design a more responsive website.

-- Publish helpful real estate blog content.
+3. Publish helpful real estate blog content.

-Another way that you can capture more leads through improved real estate SEO is by consistently publishing new blog content on your website.
-Businesses with blogs generate 126% more leads than those without.
+Another way that you can capture more leads through improved real estate SEO is by consistently publishing new blog content on your website on a regular basis.

-That’s because the more relevant and quality content you post that emphasizes relevant SEO keywords.
+That’s because the more relevant and quality content you post emphasizes relevant SEO keywords.

 Not only does relevant blog content boost your SEO, but it also helps you establish trust and build relationships with potential home buyers and sellers.